 Following a legal dispute delays have slowed the progress of the new InterContinental London Westminster hotel near New Scotland Yard.
 But though ownership may have changed work is still underway with an opening date of November 2012, a year later than originally thought, now looking likely.
 Taking over from the disolved Splendid Hotel Group, Supreme Hotels is undertaking the £20 million transformation of the site on Broadway on Westminster - formerly home of the government's Treasury solicitor - into a new five-star hotel.
 The new six-storey hotel close to St James's Park, designed by Dexter Moran Associates, will occupy the prestigious Queen Anne's Chambers site, originally built in the 18th century as a hospital but currently used as office space with retail outlets on the ground floor.
 Soon, a luxury 254-room hotel will emerge in their place, the conversion retaining much of the original facades fronting onto 22-30 Broadway, 37-45 Tothill Street and 1-3 Dean Farrar Street.
 Inside will be a bar and restaurant, conference facilities, luxury suites and bedrooms arranged around four distinct wings.
 The InterContinental Westminster will be the second London hotel from the luxury brand of the InterContinental Hotels Group which also owns the budget Holiday Inn brand, boutique Indigo hotels, and the Crowne Plaza chain.
 The new hotel joins the existing InterContinental London Park Lane which opened in 1975.

 Bulgari Hotel London

 Dorset Square Hotel

 ME by Melia London

 Trocadero 'Pod' Hotel

 New Hotels in London

-From cheap budget hotels to luxury 5 star hotels see our discounts for hotels, including Millennium Bailey's Hotel London Kensington from 68% off.
+From cheap budget accommodation to luxury 5 star hotels see our deals for hotels, including ibis London Earls Court from 35% off.